 - Melting sea ice will open up marine shipping channels through the Arctic which would negatively impact marine ecosystems through increased noise and pollution.

 - In the winter, Manitoba will likely experience more flooding.
 This is because warmer temperatures would increase rain-on-snow precipitation and the frequency of winter thaws.

-- The risk of flooding in the spring is predicted to continue, while there also exists the possibility of greater flood risk with increasing climate variability
+- The risk of flooding in the spring is predicted to continue.

-- Summer river flows are expected to decrease as a result of the declining water supply from snowmelt and glacier runoff.
+- Summer river flows are expected to decrease as a result of the declining water supply from snowmelt.

-- More frost-free days would yield a longer growing season, lessen cold stress and reduce winterkill and open up opportunities for new crops.
-On the other hand, crops could be exposed to more damaging winter thaws, while warmer winter temperatures could decrease the amount of protective snow cover.
+- More frost-free days would yield a longer growing season and open up opportunities for new crops.
+On the other hand, crops could be exposed to more damaging winter thaws as warmer winter temperatures could decrease the amount of protective snow cover.

 - Drought and flooding caused by climate change could increase soil erosion due to wind and water.
 Loss of protective snow cover would increase the exposure of soils to wind erosion during the winter, while more frequent freeze-thaw cycles could also increase soil erosion.

 - Warmer temperatures could lead to increased crop damage from heat stress, as well as an improved environment for a variety of weeds, insects and pests.